Stirling wants Yorkshire Carnegie to savour local favour

 While the re-signings of captain Richard Mayhew and influential back-row colleague, Richard Beck, have added to the more positive mood at Headingley, the squad for next season is still very much a work in progress.

 In Boyd, Stirling knows he’ll have a useful ally just down the road and the two met at Franklin’s Gardens on Friday.
-That relationship and those he has back in New Zealand could potentially benefit Carnegie in terms of players coming in on loan, but the 55-year-old says organic growth remains top priority.
+That relationship and those he has back in could potentially benefit Carnegie in terms of players coming in on loan, but the 55-year-old says organic growth remains top priority.

 “The responsibility lies with us to create an environment that means we can attract and then retain the players we want to retain.
 If we can do that, and we get the succession planning right, we will be pretty much self-sufficient which would be great.
 If our top priority in recruitment is to go outside the region or outside the country, we’re not doing our job right.”